Project Alice Art Workshops,

 Click here to learn more about the events surrounding this exciting exhibition!

 We host certificate ceremonies at the culmination of each 15-week session at the prisons where we facilitate classes.
 These ceremonies are meaningful to our participants and show their commitment and progress.
-Some tell us it is the first certificate they have ever received.
+We want to honor their achievements and some participants tell us it is the first certificate they have ever received.
 Others share that they send it home to their families to show that they are engaged in productive projects while incarcerated.
 Most take it to the parole board.
+These events are not open to the public, but family of the artists, friends of PAC, members of the press, and special guests are sometimes invited to attend.

 ACHIEVEMENTS & AWARDS